Join the Movement - Sign the Delay Manifesto 📑

 What is Threads?

-Threads – the “Twitter Killer” – now has over 160M users (April 2024) and is still the current #1 app for Social Networking in the Apple App Store.
+Threads – the “Twitter Killer” – now has over 160M users (April 2024) and was the #1 app for Social Networking in the Apple App Store for a good bit.

 Threads is the latest app from Meta (Facebook and Instagram) and is a text-based platform.
 Other popular text-based apps include Twitter, BlueSky, and Mastodon.
 Twitter has always been the most successful and widely used text-based app, however, people are speculating that Threads could dethrone the little blue bird.